openshift/installer/Documentation/troubleshooting/worker-nodes.md

 ## Connect to a worker node

-The worker node is accessible from the controller because both machines are on the same private network, but the controller is the only public entry point into the cluster.
-From a controller, reach worker nodes on their internal cluster IP addresses.
+The worker node is accessible from the master because both machines are on the same private network, but the master is the only public entry point into the cluster.
+From a master, reach worker nodes on their internal cluster IP addresses.
 This address is encoded in the node's host name by convention.
 In this example, the worker node `ip-192-0-2-18.us-west-2.compute.internal` listed by `kubectl get nodes -o wide` has the internal IP 192.0.2.18.

-Having connected to a controller, ssh from there to the target worker node's internal IP:
+Having connected to a master, ssh from there to the target worker node's internal IP:

 ```bash
 # From master node